 - rights in relation to automated decision making and profiling including profiling for marketing purposes.

-All of these rights are subject to certain safeguards and limits or exemptions, further details of which can be found in our Data Protection Policy.
+All of these rights are subject to certain safeguards and limits or exemptions, as provided for within the appropriate legislation.
 To exercise any of these rights, you should contact The Company Secretary at the above address.

 If you are not happy with the way in which we have processed or dealt with your information, you can complain to the Information Commissioner’s Office.
 Further details about how to complain can be found here.

 This Policy may be changed from time to time.
 If we make any significant changes we will advertise this on our website or contact you directly with the information.